kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 #### Summary
 Test results shown there is a small impact on istio proxy but none of those are overall considerably.

-On Kubernetes side look good, CoreDNS service side is no considerable DNS record request observed and DNS records mostly read from DNS cache.
+CoreDNS service lookup times increased significantly because of unresolved dns entries.

-Test shown 100% sampling rate, increase istio proxy network traffic, in certain circumstances can cause increased network latency.
+This scenario show bad behavior of CoreDNS service and bad istio proxy network traffic result.
 ### Peroration

 TBD